TheOnma/async-swap-hook/README.md

 3. **Dynamic fee adjustment** - Scale executor fee with gas prices
 4. **Better randomness** - Use Chainlink VRF or similar for more robust unpredictability
 5. **Analytics dashboard** - Track MEV saved, execution times, etc.

-## Why This Matters

-Sandwich attacks extract real value from regular users and make DeFi feel predatory.
-This hook shows you can protect against them at the protocol level without sacrificing decentralization or adding trust assumptions.

-The beauty of Uniswap V4 hooks is they let you experiment with mechanism design like this - adding MEV protection as an opt-in feature rather than requiring L1 protocol changes.

 ---